 A fee of \$5.00 will be charged for each official transcript.
 The student must request transcripts in writing.
-Please allow up to 10 business days for documents to be completed.
+Please allow 5-10 business days for documents to be completed.

 Any documents requested by the student must be in writing.
+Some documents will only be completed at the discretion of the Administrator(s) &/or Instructor(s) you are requesting the document from (e.g., Recommendation Letter).
 All student academic records are retained, secured, and disposed of in accordance with local, state, federal regulations.